iainfogg/predbat_ha/README.md

 See <https://github.com/home-assistant/core/issues/95192> for info.

+# TO DO

+- Amend binary sensors and switches to work from the controller instead of the coordinator
+- Amend sensors to work with multiple devices rather than just a single one
+- Create sensors / config for Predbat control
+- Build out config which allows selection of inverter manufacturer
+- Build an options flow with options to suit the manufacturer
+- Allow creation of an inverter object which matches the type of inverter selected in the config
+- Add services for sections of the processing

 # Notice

 The component and platforms in this repository are not meant to be used by a